 3. Each local public agency shall charge each industrial recipient of waste treatment services within its jurisdiction as required by the department, in addition to the user charge, a surcharge in an amount to be determined by the director based on the average annual strength and volume of discharge by the industry.
+For the purpose of

+Ordinance

-For the purpose of computing average annual strength, all wastes shall be assumed to have a minimum strength equivalent to that of domestic sewage.
+490 computing average annual strength, all wastes shall be assumed to have a minimum491 strength equivalent to that of domestic sewage.

-Each local public agency shall provide the director each quarter with a listing of the water consumption of each surcharged industry; and

-4. Each local public agency shall maintain such records as are necessary to document compliance with the user charge system established under this subsection N.

-O. The following provisions shall apply regarding capacity charges:

-1. All customers of a public or private sewage facility who connect, reconnect or establish a new service that uses metropolitan sewage facilities after February 1, 1990 shall pay a capacity charge in an amount established annually by the council in accordance with state law.
-Users of metropolitan sewage facilities shall be subject to the capacity charge upon connection or reconnection to public or private sewage facilities and/or establishment of a new sewer service.

-a.
-"Connection," for purposes of this subsection, shall mean physical connection of the side sewer serving either any structure, or an addition to a ((non-single family residential)) structure, to a sanitary sewer.

-b. (("Reconnection," for purposes of this subsection, shall mean reconnection of an existing structure following physical disconnection and abandonment of prior sewer service.))
-"Capacity charge," for purposes of this subsection, shall mean a charge levied on a property to recover capital costs needed to serve new customers.
+- 492 Each local public agency shall provide the director each quarter with a listing of 493 the water consumption of each surcharged industry; and - 494 4.
+Each local public agency shall maintain such records as are necessary to - document compliance with the user charge system established under this subsection N. - 496 O. The following provisions shall apply regarding capacity charges: - 1.
+All customers of a public or private sewage facility who connect, reconnect - 498 or establish a new service that uses metropolitan sewage facilities after February 1, 1990 - shall pay a capacity charge in an amount established annually by the council in - accordance with state law.
+Users of metropolitan sewage facilities shall be subject to the - 501 capacity charge upon connection or reconnection to public or private sewage facilities - and/or establishment of a new sewer service. - a.
+"Connection," for purposes of this subsection, shall mean physical - 504 connection of the side sewer serving either any structure, or an addition to a ((non-single - 505 family residential)) structure, to a sanitary sewer. - 506 b. (("Reconnection," for purposes of this subsection, shall mean reconnection - 507 of an existing structure following physical disconnection and abandonment of prior sewer - 508 service.))
+"Capacity charge," for purposes of this subsection, shall mean a charge levied - 509 on a property to recover capital costs needed to serve new customers. - 510 c.
+"Establishment of a new service," for purposes of this subsection, shall511 mean:

-c.
-"Discharge event," for the purposes of this subsection, shall mean discharge of sewage from a zero discharge structure's system that flows into the metropolitan sewerage facilities.

-d.
-"Establishment of a new service," for purposes of this subsection, shall mean:

-(i) change of ((property)) structure use from single family residential to other than single family residential;

-(ii) change of ((property)) structure use following connection or reconnection to a sanitary sewer; (iii) addition of a new structure to an existing sewer connection;

-(((iii)))(iv) reuse of an existing sewer connection by a new structure following demolition of an existing structure or abandonment of sewer service; ((or))

-(((iv))) (v) expanded or increased industrial or commercial use of a sanitary sewer connection; or e.
-"Zero discharge structure" for the purposes of this subsection, shall mean a non-residential structure or building designed not to discharge to, and functions independently of, the metropolitan sewage system;

-2. The capacity charge shall be a fixed rate per residential customer or residential customer equivalent determined annually by the council.
-The number of residential customer equivalents (RCEs) for multifamily (( customers)) structures shall be determined using the following scale:

-$((\mathfrak{t}))\underline{T}$ wo to four units per structure 0.8 RCEs per unit ((f)) F ive or more units per structure 0.64 RCEs per unit Senior citizen, low income and special purpose housing 0.32 RCEs per unit (( Mobile home - 1.0 RCE ))

-a.
-Senior citizen housing shall be multifamily structures of two or more dwelling units within which each dwelling unit shall consist of a room or a suite of two or more rooms, of which not more than one is a bedroom, for which occupancy has been limited to two persons, at least one of whom is age fifty-five or older.
+512 (i) change of ((property)) structure use from single family residential to other 513 than single family residential; 514 (ii) change of ((property)) structure use following connection or reconnection 515 to a sanitary sewer; 516 (iii) addition of a new structure to an existing sewer connection; 517 (((iii))) (iv) reuse of an existing sewer connection by a new structure 518 following demolition of an existing structure or abandonment of sewer service; or 519 (((iv))) (v) expanded or increased industrial or commercial use of a sanitary 520 sewer connection; 521 2.
+The capacity charge shall be a fixed rate per residential customer or 522 residential customer equivalent determined annually by the council.
+The number of 523 residential customer equivalents (RCEs) for multifamily ((eustomers)) structures shall be 524 determined using the following scale: 525 $((\mathbf{t}))\underline{T}$ wo to four units per structure 0.8 RCEs per unit 526 ((f)) F ive or more units per structure 0.64 RCEs per unit 527 Senior citizen, low income and special purpose housing 0.32 RCEs per unit 528 ((Mobile home 1.0 529 RCE)) 530 a.
+Senior citizen housing shall be multifamily structures of two or more 531 dwelling units within which each dwelling unit shall consist of a room or a suite of two or 532 more rooms, of which not more than one is a bedroom, for which occupancy has been 533 limited to two persons, at least one of whom is age fifty-five or older.